Fertility Tracking: Predicting Ovulation

 - Along with these signs, changes in the cervix or vagina may also become noticeable near ovulation.

 You can track all of these signs on your fertility calendar, increasing your awareness of your cycles, and hopefully helping you conceive.
-For an in-depth education on fertility tracking, you may want to take a class or purchase books on this topic.
+For an in-depth education on fertility tracking, visit the Attain Fertility Planner website.

 - American Pregnancy Association: Fertility Awareness: Natural Family Planning (NFP)